Welcome to GeoCart'2024

 NZCS National Map Exhibition 2024

-The New Zealand Cartographic Society invites you to submit an entry to the National Map Exhibition 2022.
-Entries in this competition will be displayed and judged at Geocart'2022 where a panel of judges will decide on how successfully a map delivers on its stated purpose, taking into account its design, execution and presentation.
+The New Zealand Cartographic Society invites you to submit an entry to the National Map Exhibition 2024.
+Entries in this competition will be displayed and judged at Geocart'2024 where a panel of judges will decide on how successfully a map delivers on its stated purpose, taking into account its design, execution and presentation.

 Subject to the number and quality of entries received, a winner will be announced for each of two categories: Printed Map Product and Digital Map Product.
 Additional prizes will be awarded at the judges’ discretion.
-All entries from New Zealand domiciled cartographers will be eligible for selection to represent New Zealand at the 2023 ICA International Cartographic Exhibition in Cape Town, South Africa.
+All entries from New Zealand domiciled cartographers will be eligible for selection to represent New Zealand at the 2025 ICA International Cartographic Exhibition in Vancouver, Canada.

 Venue